Douala: Name

 With the arrival of the Portuguese in the 15th century, the area was known as Rio dos Camarões.
 Before coming under German rule in 1884, the town was also known as Cameroons Town; thereafter it became Kamerunstadt ("Cameroon City"), the capital of German Kamerun.
 It was renamed Douala in 1907 after the name of the natives known as Dua ala Ijaws (Njos), and became part of French Cameroon in 1919.
 Many of the Ijaw (Njo) natives migrated to the Niger Delta in Nigeria during the Portuguese era.

 Geography

+Douala is the largest city in Cameroon.
+It is on the Atlantic Ocean coast approximately 130 miles (210 km) west of Yaoundé.
 The city is located on the banks of the Wouri River, the two sides linked by Bonaberi Bridge.

 Climate

 Douala features a tropical monsoon climate (Köppen climate classification Am), with relatively consistent temperatures throughout the course of the year, though the city experiences somewhat cooler temperatures in July and August.
 Douala typically features warm and humid conditions with an average annual temperature of 27.0 C and an average humidity of 83%.
 Douala sees plentiful rainfall during the course of the year, experiencing on average roughly 3600 mm of precipitation per year.
 Its driest month is December, when on average 28 mm of precipitation falls, while its wettest month is August, when on average nearly 700 mm of rain falls.